datcuandrei/MacLinuxUtils/README.md

 <img src="https://raw.githubusercontent.com/datcuandrei/MacLinuxUtils/master/captures/manualmode.png" width=70% height=70%/>

-This feature is currently work-in-progress,so it was included with v2.3.0 under experimental mode for users to test.Any issues that the user finds it is recommended that it is reported in the Issues section.Thank you, @mariobrostech for suggesting the experimental setting.
+This feature is currently work-in-progress,so it was included with v2.3.0 under experimental mode for users to test.Any issues that the user finds it is recommended that it is reported in the Issues section.

 ### Presets
 Loving the current setup you have on MacLinuxUtils?Now you can save it and load it everytime you want,even at startup!